mark-chimes/trading-post/README.md

 An experiment in frontend programming with a functional language (Elm).

+The aim is to make money by selling items to customers.
+It's not much of a game, but it functions without runtime errors and works well with screen-readers.

 Try it out for yourself at: https://mark-chimes.github.io/trading-post/ (If the background doesn't load, try refreshing).